 Vaude and Millar’s antics endeared them to their listeners.
 Alongside their fan mail and congratulatory telegrams, gifts of all kinds arrived at the studio; cigars and whiskey, fresh fruit, smoked hams, homemade cakes and biscuits, even freshly caught crayfish.

-Vaude celebrated these gifts on the air, and greeted parties across Australia.
+Vaude celebrated these gifts on air, and greeted parties across Australia.
 He came up with a new song, ‘How Do You Do’, that he sang to acknowledge far flung locations, incorporating the town’s name into the lyrics of the song.

-He was verbose and charming, and never stumped.
+He was verbose and charming.

 ‘Gregarious, talkative and funny, Vaude was much loved; his name was a household word.